 Send a little flowerishness via a gift card.

-Shop and Share local small businesses who offer gift cards this Holiday Season.
+Shop and Share local small businesses who offer gift cards.

-Lift up local small business by Sharing and Shopping at these locations who offer gift cards this season.
+Lift up local small business by Sharing and Shopping at these locations who offer gift cards.
 Below is a downloadable list of local entrepreneurs who offer gifts cards.

 Please Share with your friends and family.
 Please Shop local.